rostislav-nikitin/Plugin.BluetoothClassic/README.md

 * Xamarin.UWP (not implemented yet) -->

 ## How to install it?
-Install with the next command the nuget package into the your Xamarin.Forms/Xamarin.Android projects:
+One of they ways is to use NuGet package manager.
+Please, use a next command to install a corresponding NuGet package into the your projects:
 * `PM> Install-Package Plugin.BluetoothClassic -Version 1.0.5`

+If you building Xamarin.Forms application then you need to install this package into the both: Xamarin.Forms/Xamarin.Android projects.

+More information about a NuGet package is accessbile by this link: https://www.nuget.org/packages/Plugin.BluetoothClassic/

 ## How to use it?
 1. Use `DependencyService.Resolve<IBluetoothAdapter>` to get instance of the phone default bluetooth adapter